exasol/public-knowledgebase/Database-Features/query-to-control-the-size-of-all-objects-in-the-database.md

 * It contains the RAW_OBJECT_SIZE (uncompressed volume) and MEM_OBJECT_SIZE (compressed volume) for all database objects (tables, schemas, views, functions, scripts) that the current user has access to.
 * The sizes for schemas are calculated recursively, meaning they include the sum of sizes of all objects within that schema.
 * Views, functions, and scripts are defined by text.
 The space this text occupies is measured as MEM-size.
-* These objects don't store data themselves—they are just definitions or code—their raw_size is always 0 bytes.
+* These objects don't store data themselves - they are just definitions or code - their raw_size is always 0 bytes.
 As a result, they do not consume any space against your schema quotas, which are typically based on raw_size.

 ##### Example Query EXA_ALL_OBJECT_SIZES